 Windmills and countryside half day tour

-Groupsize: Small group of max 8 persons per minivan (have a group larger than 16 persons, please contact our sales department email@example.com or call +31 6 83533942
+Groupsize: Small group of max 8 persons per minivan. larger groups will automatically will be put together. (have a group larger than 16 persons, please contact our sales department firstname.lastname@example.org or call +31 6 83533942.

 Departure times: 09:15 morning and from 1st of march also 15:00 afternoon tour